Add More Users to Your Account, New Mobile Clients Available for Testing + Additional Product Updates0

 - Forward and print tracking no longer is trackable in Gmail.

-- Email Analytics users will see the IP address or location of Gmail proxy servers in their geolocation data.
+- Email Analytics users will see the location of Gmail proxy servers in their geolocation data.

 Jason takes a deep dive into image caching and it’s effect on email designers and reporting in a recent blog post.
 As Jason explains, it’s now crucial to use individual-level tracking in Email Analytics in order to properly record opens.
 Without a unique identifier to properly track opens, Gmail will see the image in your tracking code as the same image for all recipients, which means only the first open using that tracking code will be recorded.